Cortisol: More Than A Stress Hormone

 What Happens When the Loop is Disrupted

-Modern life isn’t kind to cortisol’s natural rhythm.
-Too much stress, poor sleep, stimulants like coffee, irregular eating, trauma, or underlying health issues can throw the HPA axis off track.
+Modern life isn’t kind to cortisol’s rhythm.
+Chronic stress, stimulants, skipped meals, poor sleep, unresolved trauma, or underlying health issues can all throw the HPA axis off track.

-Cortisol dipping too low → exhaustion, low resilience to stress, dizziness, frequent infections.
+Cortisol dipping too low → feeling flat, exhausted, dizzy, or more prone to infections.

 Thyroid dysfunction